vallard/K8sServerless/serverless/README.md

 default backend - 404
 ```

-Then something is not right.
+... then something is not right.
 Check your work, ask for help, and fix it before moving on.

 ## 8.6 Challenge: Modify code